contributte/doctrine-orm/.docs/README.md

 ## Minimal configuration

-At first you gonna needed Doctrine DBAL extension.
+At first, you will needed Doctrine DBAL extension.
 Take a look at [Nettrine DBAL](https://github.com/nettrine/dbal) in this organization.
-Install nettrine/dbal over composer.
+Install package `nettrine/dbal` using composer.

 ```
 composer install nettrine/dbal
 ```

-Place `DbalExtension` into your config neon.
+Place `DbalExtension` in your neon config file.

 ```yaml
 extensions: